Donate your gently used

 Filing Cabinets

-• As much as we would like to accept everything, many of our families live in small spaces with stairs so we don’t accept non-essentials or overly large/heavy items such as:
+As much as we would like to accept everything, many of our families live in small spaces with stairs so we don’t accept non-essentials or overly large/heavy items, such as:

-Headboards & Footboards that don’t come with a frame
+Headboards & Footboards Without a Frame

 Bed Risers